 - Gum recession

-What Are Porcelain Veneers, and How Can They Improve My Smile?
+- What Are Porcelain Veneers, and How Can They Improve My Smile?
+A:

 Porcelain veneers are thin, individually made “shells” that cover the front surfaces of teeth.
 They can correct a myriad of issues, including dental discoloration, unwanted spaces between teeth, crowded teeth, chipped teeth, and worn teeth.
 Durable and stain-resistant, they last a long time with proper care.